Quickmenu

 This step requires the Oracle Java keytool utility.

-- The certificate configuration process is now complete.
-MCS should be stopped and restarted to enable the SSL certificate.
 Once enabled, only HTTPs traffic will be authorized and any user login requests initiated over HTTP will be automatically redirected to HTTPS.
 Note, port 80 is still required for redirects and support of high performance MCS hardware and software satellites which will continue to be authorized to ensure test accuracy.